 How to Manage Money When You're Broke

 Put first things first: Food comes first.
 You have to stay healthy in order to work (or find a job) to get out of your money crisis.
 After food, make sure you stay current on your home loan or rent and basic utilities.
-You need gas in the car to get to work and liability insurance for it, unless you live in an area with affordable public transportation.
+You need gas in the car to get to work and liability insurance for it unless you live in an area with affordable public transportation.
 If you can, try to carpool whenever possible.

 Meal Plan: Plan out what you are going to eat every week.
 Make sure to include snacks so you aren't tempted to splurge while at the store.
 Pinterest is a great source for budget-friendly meals.
 If you have a larger family, I put together 7 dinners for less than $100!

 Sell Stuff: Look around your house.
-Do you have an extra furniture you don't know?
+Do you have any extra furniture you don't know?
 Any small kitchen appliances?
 Artwork?
 What about an extra car?
 If you have an auto loan, could you sell your car and use public transportation or buy a less expensive car?

 Validate Your Debt: Once we were caught up with the basics and were able to really start paying off our debt, I ran our credit reports.
 On mine, I found more medical than I expected with the same amount.
 After contacting the hospital, I realized all three companies were trying to collect on the same bill!
-Not all debt collection agencies are ethical.
-The hospital owned the debt still, but one of the collection companies “sold it”!
-After researching, I learned about Debt Validation & sent all three debt collectors a debt validation letter.
-None were able to prove they owned it and had to remove it from my credit report.
-I still owed the hospital, but they let me set up a payment arrangement which didn't hurt my credit as bad since it showed I was paying as agreed.

 Prioritize Your Debt: Do you have student loans, medical bills, or credit cards?
-Get your free credit report from annualcreditreport.com (this is 100% free once a year) and make a list of all debt.
+Get your free credit report from annualcreditreport.com (this is 100% free once a year) and make a list of all debts.
 What is most important to pay right now?

-Ask about a Settlement Offer: This works very well for older debt.
-If you have an old credit card that was closed, contact them & ask if they would be willing to settle it as “paid in full” for 50 or 75% of what you owe.
-My ex-husband once received a settlement offer for 40% on his old credit card.
-I had gotten so overwhelmed that I was just putting all of the bills in a little tote to go through later.
-When I finally went through everything, the settlement offer was expired & I ended up getting them to settle for 65%.
+When I finally went through everything, the settlement offer had expired.
 No matter how far in debt you are or how little money you have, OPEN everything.
 File everything in a filing cabinet or expanding file, making sure to put settlement offers in a separate file.
 When you have any money not already spoken for, go through the file and see what you can pay off.
 If it has already expired, call them & see what they are willing to offer if you pay today.

 Avoid Debt Consolidation Loans: You have probably seen the commercials and ads: “Can't Pay Off Debt?
 Lower Payments, Interest & Fees”.
 Most of these programs turn unsecured debt like your credit card or medical bills into secured debt, using your house or car as collateral.
 If you aren't able to pay it, you have just put your home or way to work in jeopardy!
 Debt counseling also sounds good, but most companies cause an enrollment fee plus part of your monthly payment goes to them instead of your debt!